 There are, for now, no legal obligations that force you to translate your business website.
 The decision comes down to knowing who your potential customers are.
 If your business is poised to attract a very diverse audience, then you will certainly benefit from offering more than one language.
 It has much to do where your business is located and the nature of your business.
 If you are offering services in an area that has many expats, then consider translating your site at least into English next to your native language.
 In Brussels, with the presence of the European Institutions, you almost certainly going to benefit from translating your website in at least English next to Dutch and French.

-The costs of creating a multilingual website are completely depended on the amount of content that needs to be translated, and the number of languages you want to translate your content in.
+The costs of creating a multilingual website are completely dependent on the amount of content that needs to be translated, and the number of languages you want to translate your content in.
 It’s important not to underestimate the effort required here.

 Don’t expect to get away with automated translations such as Google Translate, as a bad or unnatural translation will not engage your users.
-So if you aren’t yourself fluent in all the languages you want to translate your site into, be sure to foresee budget to pay translators.
+So if you aren’t fluent in all the languages you want to translate your site into, be sure to foresee a budget to pay translators.

 Translating your website can be challenging from a technical and costs point of view, but it can also bring potential customers to your website that would otherwise click away.
 If you are about to create a multilingual website and need help, be sure to get in touch to see if we can work together.